UhOhDonovan/Notes/Comp Sci 2300 - Database Systems/lecture1.md

 ## DBMSs for Databases

 - Database Management System (DBMS):
   - A software package / system to facilitate creation and maintenance of a database
   - Defines a database
     - Specifies data types and constraints of data
   - Constructs of a database
     - Storing data somewhere
   - Manipulates data:
     - Query
     - Update
     - Generate Reports
   - Sharing
     - Allows multiple users / programs to access database simultaneously

 ## Database System Environment

+Data/Database + Software(DBMS) + Application Backend

 Application programs interact with the database

 - Application programs: Access database via queries to DBMS
   - Query: Retrieve data or information
   - Transaction: Read data or write some data to the database

-## Basic Definitions
+## More Basic Definitions

 - Database: Very large integrated collection of related data
 - Database Management System (DBMS): Software system designed to store, manage, and facilitage access to database